mdang/ga-lessons/code-conventions/README.md

 #### Why

-Following best practices helps to ensure that code can be easily maintained and bugs are easily discovered/fixed.
+Following best practices help to ensure that code can be easily maintained and bugs are easily discovered/fixed.

 ### I do, we do, you do